KingfuChan/MTEPlugin-for-EuroScope/README.md

 + **Open similar callsign list** - shows a list of all callsigns that are similar to the current one.
   + Selecting one will toggle native ***.find*** command.
 + **Restore assigned data** - restore previously assigned data for reconnected flights and start tracking.
-  + Assigned data includes: *communication type, heading/DCT point, cleared altitude, final altitude, speed/Mach, rate, scratch pad*.
+  + Assigned data includes: *communication type, squawk, heading/DCT point, cleared altitude, final altitude, speed/Mach, rate, scratch pad*.

 Related command line functions: